cwendorf/spTools/docs/ci.mean.vec.md

 A matrix with rows corresponding to group names (from means) and columns:

-EstimateThe sample mean.
+- Estimate: The sample mean.
-SEStandard error of the mean.
+- SE: Standard error of the mean.
-dfDegrees of freedom (n - 1).
+- df: Degrees of freedom (n - 1).
-LLLower limit of the confidence interval.
+- LL: Lower limit of the confidence interval.
-ULUpper limit of the confidence interval.
+- UL: Upper limit of the confidence interval.

 ### Examples